loco

 To submit a request for appointing an authorized personal representative, follow these steps:

-• Fill out the online request form (Member information, representative information, electronic signature) and submit the request.
+• Fill out the online request form (Member information, representative information, electronic signature), then submit the request.

-• As a next step, you need to email the signed authorization form - the Power of Attorney (POA) document & other supporting documentation to solutionsteam@thehealthplan.com.
+• Email the signed authorization form, the Power of Attorney (POA) document and other supporting documentation to solutionsteam@thehealthplan.com

 Authorized Personal Representative Form